grupopv/jekyll-tasks/README.md

 # Jekyll tasks

-A set of tasks to help you on your Jekyll sites.
+A set of rake tasks to help you on your Jekyll sites.

 ## Installation